oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_fixed/README.md

      The host program for this tutorial shows the accuracy differences between the result provided by floating point math library and the result provided by the `ac_fixed` math library functions, where the `float` version generates a more accurate result than the smaller-sized `ac_fixed` version.

+     Note: the program is compiled with fp-model set to "precise", so the accuracy of the floating-point math functions conform to the IEEE standard.

   - Emulation vs FPGA Hardware for fixed point math operations

      Due to the differences in the internal math implementations, the results from `ac_fixed` math functions in emulation and FPGA hardware might not always be bit-accurate.
 This tutorial shows how to build and run the sample for emulation and FPGA hardware so you can observe the difference.